matteoferla/Fragmenstein/README.md

 ```

 The two seem similar, but Victor places with Monster and minimises with Igor.
-As a result it has energy scores
+As a result it has ∆G_bind energy score (difference between holo minus apo+ligand Gibbs free energy predictions):

     victor.ddG